 By reduciing CES, businesses can improve customer satisfaction and loyalty.
 Unlike more more nebulous questions such as "Were you satisfied?", the amount of effort required is usually more clear to a customer.

-How Do You Measure Customer Effort Score?
+How Do You Measure CES?

 Typically, a CES survey has a simple form: